 Step 5.
 Apply polish

 Next, add a small amount of your prefered polish to your polishing cloth.
-Using circular movements, apply light pressure and spread the polish evenly over your shoe.
+We recommend applying a small test patch to a discrete area of the shoe first.
+When you are happy with the polish, using circular movements, apply light pressure and spread the polish evenly over your shoe.
 Continue with this until your shoe looks fully covered.
 Use the welt brush (or toothbrush) to apply polish to the heel, welt or other smaller surfaces areas.

 Step 6.
 Allow the polish to dry for 10 minutes